IPhone 14: Satellite connectivity

 Apple's new Emergency SOS via satellite service for iPhone 14 and iPhone 14 Pro models uses the spectrum in L and S bands designated for mobile satellite services by ITU Radio Regulations.
 When an iPhone user makes an Emergency SOS via satellite request, the message is received by an orbiting satellite operated by Globalstar.
 The satellite then sends the message down to ground stations located across the globe.

-As of November 2022, Globalstar operates a constellation of 24 satellites in low-earth orbit, with plans to enhance this in the future via its partnership with Apple.
+As of November 2022, Globalstar operates a constellation of 25 satellites in low Earth orbit, with plans to enhance this in the future via its partnership with Apple.

 The service became available to US and Canada on November 15, 2022, and to the UK, Germany, Ireland, and France on December 13, 2022.
+From May 15, 2023, the service became available in Australia and New Zealand.
+However, it is not the first mobile phone to combine both cellular and satellite connectivity.

 Criticism

-Lack of change from the iPhone 13

-A major criticism of the iPhone 14 is that the base model has almost the same specifications of the iPhone 13, including the CPU.
-Until this iPhone was released, Apple had updated the CPU on both the regular and Pro models.
-Instead, this iPhone stays on the same chip as the iPhone 13.

 Crash Detection false positives

 Crash Detection is a feature built into the iPhone 14 that is designed to detect severe car crashes and automatically initiates an emergency phone call 20 seconds after it is detected unless the user cancels it.
-Since its release, there have been many reports saying that the feature was automatically turned on during rollercoaster rides, due to the fact that the rides suddenly stop after going at high speeds, acting the same way a car crash does.
+Since its release, there have been many reports saying that the feature was automatically turned on during rollercoaster rides, due to the fact that the rides suddenly stop after going at high speeds, as happens in a car crash.

 Emergency dispatchers have received many false alarm calls from iPhone 14 and Apple Watch users who have been skiing safely.
 In Colorado, a wave of false 9-1-1 calls led Aspen Mountain to advise device owners to upgrade their operating systems or disable the feature.
 In Japan's Hida Mountains, emergency dispatchers reported 134 false emergency calls, more than 14% of the total emergency call volume, between December 16, 2022, and January 23, 2023, attributed to Crash Detection triggering while an iPhone 14 owner was skiing.

+Repairability

+While the iPhone 14 was originally lauded for its innovative new hardware design and recommended by iFixit, concerns over software limitations on parts not authorized by Apple caused iFixit to decrease their evaluation to a 4/10 or "not recommended" in September 2023.